-Scotland’s forests are a multipurpose natural resource which if managed in a sustainable way can deliver a wide range of environmental, economic and social benefits.
-Forestry regulatory and grant support mechanisms have been developed and put in place to help ensure that Scotland’s woodlands are managed in accordance with the principles of Sustainable Forest Management, as defined by UK Forestry Standard.
+Forestry regulatory and grant support mechanisms have been developed and put in place to help ensure that Scotland’s woodlands are managed in accordance with the principles of sustainable forest management, as defined by UK Forestry Standard (UKFS).

-The UKFS Compliance Procedures formalise our response to potential breaches of UKFS and what corrective actions or sanctions will be sought from owners or their agents.
-They set out the process of investigation and a laddered approach to the actions we will take.
+The UKFS compliance procedures formalise our response to potential breaches of UKFS and what corrective actions or sanctions will be sought from owners or their agents.
+They set out the process of investigation and a laddered approach to the actions we'll take.

 These procedures will apply to all our approvals and consents, namely:

 - forest plans

 They'll also be applied to illegal felling and non-consented EIA operations.

 They'll not replace existing procedures, but will be undertaken alongside them or where legal procedures do not exist.
 Non-compliance with the UKFS could result in a warning letter with mitigation measures or the suspension or revocation of permissions.